Spr19CS210/PA-Drill-Section-Writeups/Section08-Maze-GUI-Input/README.md

 ## Assignment

 ### Setup
-Download last Thursday's code from class, E19MazeOutput.java.
+Download last Thursday's code from class, E19MazeOutput.java, along with PublicTestCases/maze_01.txt and PublicTestCases/maze_02.txt.
-You can find it in the code examples repository.
-Rename the file to MazeGUIInput by right clicking the file and selecting Refactor > Rename.
+You can find them in the code examples repository.
+Rename the java file to MazeGUIInput by right clicking the file and selecting Refactor > Rename.